rtfenter/Platform-Systems-Internal-Tooling-Series/README.md

 ---

 ## Writing

-Essays exploring platform governance, pipelines, debugging, and contract evolution.
+Planned essays on platform governance, pipelines, debugging, and contract evolution.
-*(Essays coming soon.)*
+(These essays are not yet written — titles represent upcoming work.)

+- When Pipelines Lie
+- Designing Invariants That Don’t Break
+- Replay as a Product Surface
+- Contracts That Evolve Without Chaos
+- Routing Rules as Truth Architecture

 ---